 Your mentor can also connect you with learning specialists who provide assistance with test taking, managing test anxiety, and developing organizational skills to stay on track.

 Those who are in need of academic help can participate in group question and topic review sessions that take place before scheduled exams in our peer tutoring program, which is led by senior medical students.
 Peer tutors focus on simplifying difficult concepts, providing mnemonics and memory aids, and increasing your knowledge base while highlighting high-yield topics.
 Our office can arrange one-on-one peer tutoring sessions.

 A series of workshops takes place each fall to help new students develop the skills necessary to achieve academic success.
 Topics include time management, learning styles, effective study habits, test-taking skills, and more.

-As you progress through your medical education, you participate in additional workshops that help you prepare for your clinical clerkships and the residency application and match process, write personal statements, prepare a CV and bio, and transition to residency.
+As you progress through your medical education, you participate in additional workshops that help you choose electives, prepare for your clinical clerkships, navigate the residency application and match process, write personal statements, prepare a CV and bio, and transition to residency.

 We also host career nights and discussions about life as a physician in different primary care specialties and other medical disciplines.